DiamondsCode/DiamondsCode/README.md

 - I'm a freelancer that does a lot of things online
 - I do a lot with minecraft servers and am exploring the world of FiveM.
-- I'm a huge weeb and love watching anime and reading manga.
 - Raccoons are not the best animal ever, and thanks for the readme chit

 ## My Skills